 The AfCFTA Agreement entered into force on 30 May 2019 - 30 days after the deposit of the 22nd instrument of ratification, as specified in Article 23 of the AfCFTA Agreement.
-Protocols on Investment, Competition Policy, Intellectual Property Rights, and E-Commerce (and any other instrument within the scope of the AfCFTA Agreement deemed necessary) shall enter into force 30 days after the deposit of their 22nd instrument of ratification.
+Protocols on Investment, Competition Policy, Intellectual Property Rights, Digital Trade, and Women and Youth in Trade (and any other instrument within the scope of the AfCFTA Agreement deemed necessary) shall enter into force 30 days after the depositof their 22nd instrument of ratification.